 - Anyone who feels uncomfortable with part, or all, of XDA’s manual installation instructions.
 This process can cause problems.
 Major ones.

-The Galaxy S7 Oreo update looks like it’ll come with an assortment of new features, enhancements and fixes from Android Oreo and Samsung’s own Experience 9.0 UI.
+The Galaxy S7 Oreo update comes with an assortment of new features, enhancements and fixes from Android Oreo and Samsung’s Experience 9.0 UI.

 The Experience 9.0 UI includes improvements to the Samsung Keyboard, a new Color Lens feature, new customization options including colored folders, Dual Messenger support, upgrades to the Home and Quick Panel, and a whole lot more.